Constraints on ultralight axions, vector gauge bosons, and unparticles from geodetic and frame-dragging measurements: Abstract

 \section{Abstract}

-The geodetic and frame-dragging effects are the direct consequences of the spacetime curvature near earth which can be probed from the Gravity probe B satellite.
+The geodetic and frame-dragging effects are the direct consequences of the spacetime curvature near Earth which can be probed from the Gravity probe B (GP-B) satellite.
 The satellite result matches quite well with Einstein's general relativistic result.
-However, there is uncertainty between the results of general relativity and the gravity probe satellite.
-The gyroscope of the satellite which measures the spacetime curvature near earth contains lots of electrons and nucleons.
-Ultralight axions, vector gauge bosons, and unparticles can interact with those SM particles through different operators and change the drift rate of the gyroscope.
-Some of these ultralight particles can either behave as a long range force between some dark sector or earth and the gyroscope or they can behave as a background oscillating dark matter fields or both.
-These ultralight particles can contribute to the uncertainties in the measurement of drift rate of the gyroscope obtained from the GR and GP-B results and we obtain bounds on different operator couplings.
-The bounds on the couplings obtained in this paper are stronger than any other bounds available in the literature.
-These ultralight particles can be promising candidates for dark matter which can be probed from the measurements of geodetic and frame-dragging effects.
+The gyroscope of the satellite which measures the spacetime curvature near Earth contains lots of electrons and nucleons.
+Ultralight axions, vector gauge bosons, and unparticles can interact with these electrons and nucleons through different spin-dependent and spin-independent operators and change the drift rate of the gyroscope.
+Some of these ultralight particles can either behave as a long range force between some dark sector or Earth and the gyroscope or they can behave as a background oscillating dark matter fields or both.
+These ultralight particles can contribute an additional precession of the gyroscopes, limited to be no larger than the uncertainty in the GP-B measurements.
+Compared with the experimental results, we obtain bounds on different operator couplings.